duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   end
   def change
     add_column :products, :fuzz, :string
-    # this is needed since renamed columns will be ignored on "save"
+    # reset schema infor  is needed since new or renamed columns will be ignored
+    # on "save" or 'update_all'
     # Product.reset_column_information
     # check with Product.columns or Product.column_names
     Product.update_all fuzz: 'fuzzy'